photo/frontend/documentation/api/GetPhotos.markdown

 <a name="parameters"></a>
 ### Parameters

+1.  returnSizes (optional), The photo sizes you'd like in the response.
+Specify every size you plan on using.
 1.  page (optional), Page number when browsing through photos.
 Starts at 1.
 1.  tags (optional), _i.e. dog,cat_ - A comma delimited string of alpha numeric strings.